vipulnaik/diet-exercise-health/profile-information/health-profile.md

   as other biomarkers covered in the preceding section to paint a picture both of the current health and of the trajectory of my liver health.
-  * Liver status (include ALT and AST measurements, MADLD chances, insulin sensitivity implications, info from DEXA scan if I get it)
+  * Liver status (include ALT and AST measurements, MADLD chances, insulin sensitivity implications, info from DEXA scan)
   * [Kidney status](#kidney-status)
     * [GFR estimation](#gfr-estimation)
     * [Urinalysis](#urinalysis)